Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Missing Data Imputation Methods

 \subsection{Multiple Imputation using Denoising Autoencoders (MIDA)}

-MIDA \citep{gondara2017mida,lu2020multiple} extends denoising autoencoders for MI.
-Unlike GAIN, MIDA does not rely on information about the missingness structure of the data, and uses only ${\bf Y}_{\textrm{obs}}$ to learn a representation of the underlying data.

-The MIDA architecture consists of an encoder and decoder, each modeled as a fully-connected neural network with three hidden layers.
-The encoder implements an input layer of $n$ dimension, and adds $\theta$ units to each successive hidden layer.
-The decoder receives output from the encoder, and decreases dimensionality by removing $\theta$ units of each hidden layer.
+MIDA \citep{gondara2017mida,lu2020multiple} extends a class of neural networks, denoising autoencoders, for MI.
+An autoencoder is a neural network model trained to learn the identity function of the input data.
+Denoising autoencoders intentionally corrupt the input data in order to prevent the networks from learning the identity function, but rather a useful low-dimensional representation of the input data.
+The MIDA architecture consists of an encoder and decoder, each modeled as a fully-connected neural network with three hidden layers, with $\theta$ hidden units per hidden layer.
+We first perform an initial imputation on missing values using the mean for continuous variables and the most frequent label for categorical variables, which results in a completed data ${\bf Y}_0$.
+The encoder inputs ${\bf Y}_0$, and corrupts the input data by randomly dropping out half of the variables.
+The corrupted input data is mapped to a higher dimensional representation by adding $\Theta$ hidden units to each successive hidden layer of the encoder.
+The decoder receives output from the encoder, and symmetrically scales the encoding back to the original input dimension.
 All hidden layers use a hyperbolic tangent (tanh) activation function, while the output layer of the decoder uses a softmax (sigmoid) activation function in the case of categorical (numerical) variables.
-Multiple imputations are generated by multiple runs with different initialization.
+Multiple imputations are generated by using multiple runs with the hidden layer weights initialized as a Gaussian random variable.

-The training step follows the suggestion by \citet{lu2020multiple}.
-We first perform an initial imputation using the mean for continuous variables and the most frequent label for categorical variables, which results in a completed data ${\bf Y}_0$.
-Training MIDA involves two phases: a primary phase and fine-tuning phase.
+Following \citet{lu2020multiple}, we train MIDA in two phases: a primary phase and fine-tuning phase.
 In the primary phase, we feed the initially imputed data to MIDA and train for $N_{\textrm{prime}}$ epochs.
 In the fine-tuning phase, MIDA is trained for $N_{\textrm{tune}}$ epochs on the output in the primary phase, and produces the outcome.
 The loss function is used in both phases and closely resembles the reconstruction loss in GAIN:

-To implement MIDA in our evaluations, we follow \citeauthor{lu2020multiple}'s \citeyearpar{lu2020multiple} implementation; we use the same architecture and tune the number of additional nodes in each layer and number of iterations in each training phase to reduce the validation loss.